Azure/multimodal-ai-llm-processing-accelerator/README.md

         - Redeploy the infrastructure by running `azd provision`.
 This will disable public network access to the resources and ensure that only other resources within the VNET can access them.
         - Next time you need to update the schemas or application code, you can temporarily re-enable public network access to the required resources, rerun `azd up` to reprovision the infrastructure and deploy the updated schemas and application code, and then disable public network access and run `azd provision` once more.

-### Deploying to Azure with `azd`

-#### Prerequisites
+### Prerequisites for deployment and local development

 - Deployment of this accelerator tends to work more reliably when deploying from a unix-based system (e.g. MacOS or Linux).
 It is recommended that Windows users deploy using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) to execute the following commands from the Linux command line.
   - If WSL is not available and you must run commands from the Windows command line, you will need to make sure that `Powershell (Core) 7` is installed (so that `pwsh` commands can be run).
 This is a different to `Windows Powershell` which comes pre-installed on all Windows systems.
   - To verify whether Powershell (Core) is installed, you can run `pwsh --version`.
 If the command is not found, run `winget install --id Microsoft.PowerShell --source winget` to install it.
   - Once installed, make sure to run all commands below from the Windows Powershell command line (otherwise the `az` and `azd` commands may not work correctly).
 - To use and deploy this solution accelerator, you will need access to an Azure subscription with permission to create resource groups and resources.
 You can [create an Azure account here for free](https://azure.microsoft.com/free/).

-To customize and develop the app locally, you will need to install the following:

-- Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (`az`) and login using `az login`.
-- Install the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) (`azd`) and login using `azd auth login`.
+- Clone this repository: `git clone https://github.com/azure/multimodal-ai-llm-processing-accelerator.git`
 - Create a new Python 3.11 environment for your project.
-You can use a package manager like `conda`, `venv` or `virtualenv` to create the environment.
-Below are some example commands:
+  - To do this, open a terminal window and navigate to the root directory of the repository.
+You can then use a package manager like `conda`, `venv` or `virtualenv` to create the environment - below are some example commands:
-  - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages`, then `conda activate mm_ai_llm_processing_accelerator` to activate
+    - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages`, then activate the environment with `conda activate mm_ai_llm_processing_accelerator` each time you want run or deploy the solution.
-  - venv: `python -m venv .venv`, then `source .venv/bin/activate` to activate
+    - venv: `python -m venv .venv`, then activate the environment with `source .venv/bin/activate` each time you want run or deploy the solution.
   - Once the new environment is created and activated, install the python requirements file: `pip install -r requirements.txt`.
 This contains the dependencies for both the function and web apps.
-- Clone this repository: `git clone https://github.com/azure/multimodal-ai-llm-processing-accelerator.git`
+  - Make sure you have activated the environment each time you need to deploy the solution or run it locally.
+- Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (`az`) and login using `az login`.
+- Install the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) (`azd`) and login using `azd auth login`.

+### Deploying to Azure with `azd`

 #### Deploying for the first time